Active Substance: methylnaltrexone bromide

 In patients who are receiving palliative care (treatment of the symptoms of a serious disease that is not intended to lead to cure), Relistor is given as an injection under the skin, once every two days, in addition to the usual laxative medicines.
-The dose depends on the patient’s body weight and should be reduced in patients who have severe problems with their kidneys.
-In patients not on palliative care, Relistor is given as an injection under the skin at a dose of 12 mg once a day, for at least 4 days per week and up to 7 days per week; treatment with usual laxatives should be stopped when starting Relistor.
+The dose depends on the patient’s body weight.
+In patients not on palliative care, Relistor is given as an injection under the skin at a dose of 12 mg once a day, for at least 4 days per week and up to 7 days per week as needed; treatment with usual laxatives should be stopped when starting Relistor.
 Relistor is usually injected under the skin of the upper legs, belly or upper arms.

 The dose of Relistor should be reduced in patients who have severe kidney problems.
 Relistor is not recommended for patients who have very severe kidney problems that require dialysis (a blood clearance technique).

 Patients can inject Relistor themselves once they have been trained appropriately.

 How does Relistor work?

 Opioids relieve pain by attaching to ‘opioid receptors’ in the brain and spinal cord.
 These receptors are also found in the gut.
 When opioids attach to the gut receptors, the mobility of the gut is reduced, leading to constipation.